ut-osa/strata/README.md

 ### Limitations ###

-1. KernelFS is currently implmented in user-level.
+1. KernelFS is currently implemented in user-level.
 2. Leases are not fully implemented.
 3. A directory could contain up to 1000 files.
 4. mmap is not supported yet.